denizunal3/tempus/README.md

 ## Self Hosting

-If you are looking into self-hosting solidtime, you can find the guides [here](https://docs.solidtime.io/self-hosting/intro)
+If you are looking into self-hosting tempus, you can find the guides [here](https://docs.tempus.io/self-hosting/intro)

-We also have an examples repository [here](https://github.com/solidtime-io/self-hosting-examples)
+We also have an examples repository [here](https://github.com/tempus-io/self-hosting-examples)

-If you do not want to self-host solidtime or try it out you can sign up for [solidtime cloud](https://www.solidtime.io/)
+If you do not want to self-host tempus or try it out you can sign up for [tempus cloud](https://www.tempus.io/)

 ## Contributing